-2-4-6.
-Generate the bitstream, download it into the Nexys4 board, and verify the functionality.
+2-4-7.
+Generate the bitstream, download it into the Basys3 or the Nexys4 DDR board, and verify the functionality.

 In digital circuits, another kind of flip-flop, called T or Toggle, is used to implement clock divider circuits.
 It can be used to divide the input by 2.
 If more than one T flip-flop is cascaded then the clock division can be 2 power of the number of flip-flops used.
 The T flip-flop has a T input (data), a clock input, and optionally reset and enable control signals.